Website & Digital Content Accessibility Review and Remediation Process

 Actions:

-Review and Prioritize most trafficked PDFs using UTRGV Website PDF Google Search Console Performance Report for your department website.
+• Review and prioritize the most trafficked PDFs using the UTRGV Website PDF Google Search Console Performance Report for your department website

 Consider eliminating documents that are: